eric-brechemier/business-card/README.md

 [various sizes]: https://en.wikipedia.org/wiki/Business_card#Dimensions
 [credit card size]: https://en.wikipedia.org/wiki/Credit_card#Technical_specifications

+This results in a scale factor 8 x 400 i.e. *1 inch for 3200 units*.

 ## Bleed and Safe Area

 To account for inaccuracies during trimming of the business card to the